 Last week, I shared my favorite chewy brownies recipe.
 My hungry fiancé and friends asked for them again (they’re that good), so today I bring you chewy fudgy homemade brownies, peanut butter style.
-They are like eating a peanut butter egg in brownie form.
+They are like eating peanut butter eggs in brownie form.

 These brownies will blow your chocolate and peanut butter loving mind.

 The idea is quite simple.
 Make my ultra fudgy homemade brownies.
 Stuff them with a peanut butter cup filling of sorts and top with… you guessed it… more peanut butter and chocolate.
-Sip a healthy smoothie as you go and then put on your fat pants.
 Prepare to overindulge; it’s amazing.

 I explain quite a bit of science behind making perfect homemade brownies.
 Learn all about the chocolate to sugar to flour to egg ratio, and why each ingredient is so important.
 You can’t really bake my homemade brownies without a little background knowledge.
 After all, baking is like chemistry.
 Delicious chemistry.